Brit Milah (Bris)

 The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
 Rabbi Perry can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.
 Read more about Brit Milah.

 We celebrate the great blessing of a newborn daughter with a ceremony that brings her into the covenant, and confers upon her a Hebrew name.
 Rabbi Perry can help you think through and design this ceremony, which can take place either at home, or at the synagogue.

 Bar/Bat Mitzvah students are moving from childhood to adulthood; from learning to be responsible, to being responsible.
 As sons or daughters of the commandments, our B’nai mitzvah students are committing themselves to becoming proud members of our adult Jewish community.

 - Bar/Bat Mizvah Requirements

-- Bar/Bat Mitzvah Information Booklet (Revised March 2018) (PDF) This booklet is designed to be a general resource guide as you begin to plan as your child becomes Bar/Bat Mitzvah.
+- Bar/Bat Mitzvah Information Booklet (2022) (PDF) This booklet is designed to be a general resource guide as you begin to plan as your child becomes Bar/Bat Mitzvah.